takinbo/homebrew-bitcoin/README.md

 ## libbitcoin / Obelisk / sx

-These formula require GCC 4.8 which is newer than the compiler that comes with OS X.  Because of this, building these packages takes a while, but they seem to be working!
+These formula require GCC 4.8 which is newer than the compiler that comes with OS X (and comes from `brew tap homebrew/versions`).
+Because of this, building these packages takes a while, but they seem to be working!
 Hard coding other versions of compilers into a formula like this is not supported by the brew developers, but I don't see any other way.

-I have successfully compiled libbitcoin, obelisk, and sx on Mavericks.
-I've yet to actually do much testing yet, so things might still be broken.
+I've yet to actually do much testing yet, so things might still be broken, but the quick things I've played with have worked well.
+Please open an issue if you see anything wrong!
+And don't use these packages for merchant purposes until they are fully tested.

 ## Vanitygen